Tibet Autonomous Region: Religion

-The main religion in Tibet has been Buddhism since its outspread in the 8th century AD.
+The main religion in Tibet has been Buddhism since its introduction in the 8th century AD.
 Before the arrival of Buddhism, the main religion among Tibetans was an indigenous shamanic and animistic religion, Bon, which now comprises a sizeable minority and influenced the formation of Tibetan Buddhism.

 According to estimates from the International Religious Freedom Report of 2012, most Tibetans (who comprise 91% of the population of the Tibet Autonomous Region) are adherents of Tibetan Buddhism, while a minority of 400,000 people are followers the native Bon or folk religions which share the image of Confucius (Tibetan: Kongtse Trulgyi Gyalpo) with Chinese folk religion, though in a different light.
 According to some reports, the government of China has been promoting the Bon religion, linking it with Confucianism.

 Most of the Han Chinese who reside in Tibet practice their native Chinese folk religion (神道 (shén dào, Way of the Gods)).
 There is a Guandi Temple of Lhasa (拉萨关帝庙) where the Chinese god of war Guandi is identified with the cross-ethnic Chinese, Tibetan, Mongol and Manchu deity Gesar.
 The temple is built according to both Chinese and Tibetan architecture.
 It was first erected in 1792 under the Qing dynasty and renovated around 2013 after decades of disrepair.

 Built or rebuilt between 2014 and 2015 is the Guandi Temple of Qomolangma (Mount Everest), on Ganggar Mount, in Tingri County.

 There are four mosques in the Tibet Autonomous Region with approximately 4,000 to 5,000 Muslim adherents, although a 2010 Chinese survey found a higher proportion of 0.4%.
 There is a Catholic church with 700 parishioners, which is located in the traditionally Catholic community of Yanjing in the east of the region.

+The mainly state-funded American advocacy group Freedom House ranked the Tibet Autonomous Region as "not free" in their 2025 annual world report, giving the region a rating of −2 out of 40 for political rights and 2 out of 60 for civil liberties.
+This gives the region a total score of 0 out of 100, positioning it as one of the least free places on earth.